bennybitcoin/RoboND-Kinematics-Project/writeup_ben_bamberger.md

 ## Current Submission #3:

 After changing my IK formulas for my theta angles, I was able to resume using the normal 0.303 value for my wrist center position.
-I went through and corrected my parameters to match what I derived in part one and removed any hardcoded values I was using for error adjustments.
+I went through and corrected my parameters to match what I derived in part one and removed any hardcoded constant values I was using for error adjustments as per the comments on my last submission.

 successful 8/10 run(below).